The five best located wineries in South Africa in the Winelands

 Nederburg winery in Paarl follows in my ranking of the five best located wineries in South Africa just after Boschendal.
 Although it is not as old as that, it can also look back on a long winemaking tradition being founded in 5.
 Philippus Wolvaart and his wife Margaretha laid the foundation stone for the winery in Nederburg.
 This is one of the wineries where cold fermentation was introduced, because the grapes have too much residual sweetness.
 This method was developed by Johann Graue, a German brewer who acquired the estate 1791.

-When you visit Nederburg, you will see the original mansion that completed Wolvaart 1800.
-It is surrounded by the vineyards of the estate and is used for events.
+When you visit Nederburg, you will see the original manor house that Wolvaart 1800 completed.
+It is surrounded by the estate's wine fields and is used for events.
 There are wine tastings and an interesting cellar tour.
-Because of his view of the "pearl" of Paarl, it is also one of the 5 best located wineries in South Africa.
+Because of its view of the "pearl" of Paarl, it is also one of the 5 best located wineries in South Africa for me.

 Visitor Center & Old Cellar Museum